 - Just like the popular birthday drive-by greetings, consider a Halloween car parade.
 Plot out a route with neighbors and friends.
 It’s a great way to wave to friends in costume, toss candy out of the window and see yard decor.

 - Oriental Trading offers awesome Trunk or Treat ideas that are ready to go!
 Have the neighborhood homeowners park their cars in the driveway.
 Treat bags should be loaded and ready to collect in the trunk of the decorated vehicle.
 Themes include Candy Land, Jurassic Park, Dia de los Muertos (Day of the Dead) and more.

 If you’re deeply craving connection with others, try planning one of these socially distanced outdoor events.
 Each family can participate in their own yard, with kids moving from house to house for each activity.
 It’s a Halloween costume party that splits the celebration between everyone in the neighborhood!

 - Blast the music and have a nighttime neighborhood Halloween dance party.
-Use hula-hoops spaced at least 6 feet apart for kids to stand inside.
+Use hula-hoops spaced apart for kids to stand inside.
 Give participants glow sticks to dance and twirl with.

 - Play Halloween music for a costumed bike parade with the kids on your block.
 Families can sit in their driveways to watch as the kids ride by.

 Online Community Activities

 Even when we’re apart, social media can help build community engagement.
 Invite friends and family to participate in these online events throughout the month of October.

 Create a special Halloween Facebook group and invite members to participate.
 It can be a safe online place to share photos of kids in costumes.
 Post awesome autumn activities and share photos for kids to see each other’s crafts.